WSMorrison/BricksThenMadeNow/README.md

 ![Shopping cart page, large screen](/assets/readme-images/wireframes/large-3-cart.jpg)

-The shopping cart page will list the items the customer has added, with a small image.
+The shopping cart page will list the Items the customer has added, with a small image.
 It will also show selected details, including the price.
-There will be a quantity selector for physical items, and an extended price.
+There will be a quantity selector for physical Items, and an extended price.
 Note, the quantity is set to one and is not selectable for the instructions only digital download.
 The page will also show the subtotal, shipping cost, and grand total.
 These will be lined up with the extended totals for consistency, and the checkout button will be directly below to encourage the customer to buy with a clear call to action.

 </details>